Table of Contents

 All-natural dog grooming supplies are ideal.
 The all-natural ingredients in this product remove obstacles that may be blocking your dog’s ear canal.
 It contains no pharmaceuticals, steroids, synthetic chemicals, or antibiotics and can be used on puppies more than three months old.

 EcoEars Dog Ear Cleaner is formulated specifically to treat infections but also eliminates odor, itching, mites, and fungus.

 In this section, we’ll discuss one of the most common eye ailments ─ tear stains as a result of discharge from your dog’s eyes.
 Discharge is not uncommon and can mean many things — allergies, a birth defect, disease, a foreign body in the eye or even a tumor.
 Before taking any action with dog grooming supplies, it’s important to consult your vet.

-If the condition is more than just simple tear stains, he’ll need medical treatment.
+If the condition is more than just simple tear stains, he'll need medical treatment.
 Some conditions can result in blindness if left untreated or treated inappropriately.
-What you may think are tear stains could actually be discharge from an eye infection or allergy.
+What you may think are tear stains could actually be discharged from an eye infection or allergy.

 Clear eye discharge leaves tear stains on your dog’s face.
 The stains can be any color, but usually are reddish-brown, and they can smell.
 Some breeds — Pekingese, pug, shih-tzu, and Maltese — are more prone to clear discharge and the resulting stain because of the shape of their face.

 Regardless of the cause, tear stains are unsightly and mar your dog’s otherwise beautiful face.
 If the stains can’t be removed with a damp cotton ball, you’ll probably need the help of dog grooming supplies made specifically for this problem.